goauthentik/authentik/website/integrations/services/paperless-ngx/index.md

     {label: 'Standalone', value: 'standalone'},
   ]}>
   <TabItem value="docker">
-If you have Paperless-ngx setup in docker, add the following environment variables for authentik
+If you have Paperless-ngx setup in Docker, add the following environment variables to your Paperless-ngx compose file:

 ```yaml
 environment: